rywng/config.nvim/README.md

 ## Nvim.config

-Neovim config, using lua and packer.nvim.
+Neovim config, using lua and lazy.nvim

 Optimized for speed and stability.